COVID-19 has changed the way we work and has left some employers with considerable decisions to make with regards to employees.

 - Reduction in hours either on a temporary or permanent basis

-- Variation to pay – agreement to take a salary reduction given the current financial pressures this pandemic has caused
+- Variation to pay – agreement to take a salary reduction given the financial pressures of the pandemic has caused

 - Agreement to work from home